-6.4 Numerical simulations
+6.4.
+Numerical simulations

-In this section, we first use the two-patch submodel to simulate the reported human rabies data from Guangxi and Guizhou, Sichuan and Shaanxi, and Fujian and Hebei, respectively.
-Then we carry out some sensitivity analyses of the basic reproduction number in terms of some parameters of dogs, especially the immigration rates between provinces.
+In this section, we use the two-patch submodel to simulate the reported human rabies data from three pairs of provinces, Guangxi and Guizhou, Sichuan and Shaanxi, and Fujian and Hebei, respectively.

 (a) Hebei and Fujian.
-From Guo et al. [37], we know that Hebei and Fujian are epidemiologically linked.
-In Hebei, there was only one human rabies case reported in 2000 [60], while it is now one of the 15 provinces having more than 1,000 cumulative cases and is included in "Mid-to-longterm Animal Disease Eradication Plan for 2012-2020" project.
-We take Hebei and Fujian as two patches in model (6.1) (when n = 2) and simulate the numbers of human cases from 2004 to 2012 by the model.
-In Figure 6.3, the solid blue curves represent simulation results and the dashed red curves are reported numbers of human rabies cases from 2004 to 2012, which show a reasonable match between the simulation results and reported data from China CDC.
-Based on the values of parameters in the simulations and the formula of the basic reproduction number in the two-patch
+The data from Guo et al. [37] indicate that Hebei and Fujian are epidemiologically linked.
+In Hebei, there was only one human rabies case reported in 2000 [60], while it is now one of the 15 provinces having more than 1000 cumulative cases and is included in "Mid-to-long-term Animal Disease Eradication Plan for 2012-2020" project.
+We take Hebei and Fujian as the two patches in model (6.1) (when n = 2) and simulate the numbers of human cases from 2004 to 2012 by using the model.
+In Fig. 6.3, the solid blue curves represent simulation results and the dashed red curves are reported numbers of human rabies cases from 2004 to 2012, which show a reasonable match between the simulation results and reported data from China CDC.
+Based on the values of parameters in the simulations and the formula of the basic reproduction number in the two-patch model, it is calculated that $\mathcal{R}0 = 1.0319$ .
+That means the disease will not die out in this two-patch system.